Eventuous/eventuous/docs/versioned_docs/version-0.15/application/app-service.md

 Eventuous provides a base class for you to build command services.
 It is a generic abstract class, which is typed to the aggregate type.
 You should create your own implementation of a command service for each aggregate type.
 As command execution is transactional, it can only operate on a single aggregate instance, and, logically, only one aggregate type.

+The base class for aggregate-based command services is `CommandService<TAggregate, TState, TId>`.

 ### Handling commands

 The base class has one function that must be used in the service class constructor to define how the service will handle commands.
 The function is called `On<TCommand>` where `TCommand` is the command type.
 You can add as many command handlers as you need.
 The `On` function composes a command handler builder that allows to chain further details to describe how the command needs to be processed.